probablymayo-sec/DLL-Search-Order-Hijacking/README.md

-# DLL-Hijacking — Search Order Hijacking PoC
+# DLL-Hijacking: Search Order Hijacking PoC

 A Proof-of-Concept (PoC) demonstrating DLL Search Order Hijacking (MITRE ATT&CK [T1574.001](https://attack.mitre.org/techniques/T1574/001/)).
 This repository contains a deliberately vulnerable host application and a benign malicious DLL that illustrate how Windows resolves unqualified DLL names and how that behavior can be abused.